hhoback/response-times-cahoots/README.md

 The repository is organized into two main parts:

-data cleaning/: contains data cleaning and preparation notebooks analysis/: contains statistical analysis notebooks
+`data cleaning/`: contains data cleaning and preparation notebooks `analysis/`: contains statistical analysis notebooks

 For more details, see the individual README files in the cleaning and analysis folders.